AnonymousCodeShare/InstaBoost/README.md

 # InstaBoost

 This repository is implementation of InstaBoost: Boosting Instance Segmentation Via Probability Map Guided Copy-Pasting on [mmdetecion](https://github.com/open-mmlab/mmdetection) and [detectron](https://github.com/roytseng-tw/Detectron.pytorch).
+InstaBoost will be adopted as the dataloader by default.

 ## MMdetection Framework Quick Start